techreturners/delete-group-exercise-react-props-and-state/UserRequirements/UserRequirements.md

 - Pass the joke down to `<ChuckJokes />` using props

-Take a deep sigh of relief.
-You've survived Chuck...

-This time.

 ## Extension

 - Underneath Jokes, create an a heading with the text "Filtered Jokes: "